nmatton/tisaac-boilerplate/docs/index.rst

 Where to Start?
 ===============

-The best place to start is by reading the `quickstart <quickstart.html>`_ guide, which will introduce you to the basic concepts of the boilerplate and how to use it.
+The best place to start is by reading the `quickstart <quickstart.html>`_ page, which will introduce you to the basic concepts of the boilerplate and how to use it.
 The `overview <overview.html>`_ will provide a general understanding of the boilerplate, its components, and how they are organized.
 Finally, the `tutorial <tutorial.html>`_ section will walk you through the implementation of a simple game using the boilerplate.